 The journey to ordination has not been straightforward for retired judge, Tom Ryan, who describes how he had previously been told he was too old to train for ordination but was encouraged by others seeing in him the qualities he didn't necessarily see in himself.

-Jayne Manfredi, who is due to be made a deacon at Chester Cathedral, has said a local toddler group in Crewe helped her find God.
+Jayne Manfredi, who is due to be ordained at Chester Cathedral, has said a local toddler group in Crewe helped her find God.
 The mother of four children, who was raised an atheist, will be ordained on 03 July 2022.

 Four Readers from the Diocese of Chester have successfully completed a Bachelor’s degree in Theology.
 Deborah Rowlands, Belinda Priestley, Les Hutchinson, and Andrew Bradley-Gibbons each completed their degrees with Honours

 It's been a year since we first filmed the Revd Jonny Frost shortly before he was about to be ordained deacon in July 2021.
 We caught up with him recently to see how he's been doing as Curate at Holy Trinity Church, Hurdsfield.

 Lisa Moncur, the registrar for the Diocese of Chester, has been interviewed by The Times newspaper about what it's like working for the Church.
 "There's never a dull day", says Lisa in the article published on 20 January.